Nadia-Liubynska/QA_Auto_2024/README.md

 ## Installation

-Copy the repo to your local machine.
+Clone the repo to your local machine.

 ## Usage